sharonen/RateLimitingRequestsModule/README.rst

 * handleNewRequest  - this method receives a URL request and checks if the number of requests reached its limit.
 If not, the method returns a response object with error code 200 (okay) and empty error message.
 If yes, the method returns a response object with error code 429 (too many requests) and error message "Rate limit exceeded.
 Try again in #(n) seconds".

+* updateRequestsLimit - this method updates current_requests_limit to be requests_limit after the timer expired.

 Prerequisites
 -------------